Skip to main content

 Presenter: Janna Wisniewski, PhD (she/her/hers) – Data for Impact / Tulane University

-Author: Samson Babatunde Adebayo, PhD – Data Research and Mapping Consult, Ltd. (DRMC)
+Presenter: Samson Babatunde Adebayo, PhD – Data Research and Mapping Consult, Ltd. (DRMC)

 Location: Room 204